danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 ## TODO
 * WIP work in references into inline markdown links and check them, update them if better resources available
+* Stephen Covey's "circle" analogy - needs more work, more accuracy from original book (he never mentioned "circle of control" but rather, thinking of the things you can control as being within your circle of influence)
 * intro para
   * awkward wording "it starts to feel like a constant signal drowned in noise"
 * more accurate lead up for negativity bias section
+* convert "What I Focus on" to more prose than bullet points maybe?
 * Should the topic of superforecasters be a separate section?
   * are there any superforecasters in AI that we should be listening to?
   * is "Good Judgement Project" still active?
 Any AI analysis within that? https://en.wikipedia.org/wiki/The_Good_Judgment_Project